 But their new life as homeowners did not last.
 After 20+ years of exemplary employment at American Enka, my father came back from lunch one day and found a letter on his desk saying that his services would not be needed after 5:00 p.m. that day.
 His retirement checks turned out to be $27/month, he was too young (mid-forties) for Social Security, and raising a large family had left no savings.

 There was no alternative to looking immediately for a job, and the search surfaced the underlying tensions of my father’s gradual move from a working class family into professional employment–as it did for many of his generation.

-A Depression-era high school graduate (and soon a father), he was unable to go to college.
-In 1937 he was fortunate to get a job at American Enka managing the Print Shop.
-But through years of International Correspondence Schools study at night (from small booklets he carefully saved and had bound into volumes), he trained himself as a mechanical engineer and was able to move to the Plant Engineering Department at Enka.
+A Depression-era high school graduate (and soon a father again), he was unable to go to college.
+About 1937 he was fortunate to get a job at American Enka managing the Print Shop.4 But through years of International Correspondence Schools study at night (from small booklets he carefully saved and had bound into volumes), he trained himself as a mechanical engineer and was able to move to the Engineering Department at Enka.
 On the day he was terminated, he was Director of Research Engineering, where he had hired and supervised many college graduates.

 What happened to W4KI after the mid-1950s, I do not know.
 I left for Georgia Tech in 1956, and was at home only intermittently thereafter.
 The station was never re-established in the Bevlyn Drive house, and I never saw any of my father’s equipment again except the two code keys T. R. McElrory had given him in 1939.